Adirondack Traveler Information

 - All travelers should monitor symptoms.
 If any symptoms develop, travelers must immediately self-isolate and contact the local public health authority or their healthcare provider to determine if they should seek testing.

 It is important that all residents and visitors continue to observe safe practices.
-We truly appreciate your help by taking these simple measures.
+We truly appreciate your help by taking these Politely Adirondack measures.

-- Wear a mask covering your nose and mouth in public areas where you are not more than six feet away from others.
+- If you are unvaccinated, please wear a mask covering your nose and mouth in public areas where you are not more than six feet away from others.

 - Remain socially distant.
 Stay at least six feet away from others.